 Industrial zones are areas of a city that are designated for industrial uses and heavy commercial activities.
-As part of Norwalk’s recently completed 10-year Citywide Plan for 2019-2029, the City is undertaking a reassessment of its industrial zones.
-The study will take a closer look at these zones as key resources for allowing further economic diversification and creating job growth.
+As part of Norwalk’s recently completed 10-year Citywide Plan for 2019-2029, the City has undertaken a reassessment of its industrial zones.
+The study takes a closer look at these zones as key resources for allowing further economic diversification and creating job growth.

-The industrial zone study will answer several key questions and provide clear guidance on the following issues, among others:
+The industrial zone study answers several key questions and provides guidance on the following issues, among others:

 - Are the areas currently zoned “industrial” appropriate for “industrial” uses?
 Should some be rezoned for other uses more appropriate for the neighborhood?

 - What factors might deter future “industrial” growth in Norwalk?